Home

 Available Versions Repository

-These repositories also provide debuginfo debs, should you need them; and they still contain some 0.5.1/0.6.0/0.7.0/0.8.0 builds for no-longer-supported versions of the distros.
-Alternatively this link lets you access the 0.5.1/0.6.0/0.7.0/0.8.0 pages.
+These repositories still contain some 0.5.1 to 7.0 builds for no-longer-supported versions of the distros.
+Alternatively this link lets you access the 0.5.1 to 7.0 pages.

-You'll need to tell apt about the 4Pane public key by doing, as superuser:
+You will need to tell apt about the 4Pane public key by doing, as superuser:

-apt-key adv --fetch-keys http://www.4pane.co.uk/4Pane.asc
+apt-key adv --fetch-keys https://www.4pane.co.uk/4Pane.asc

-You can either use synaptic or equivalent, or add the appropriate url to /etc/apt/sources.list by hand. (see here for details).
+You can either use synaptic or equivalent, or add the appropriate url to /etc/apt/sources.list by hand (see here for details).

 Others